junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ## Installing VScode
 ---
-The way that these instructions are written is using vs code.
-If you've never used vs code before, or you don't have it installed.
+The way that these instructions are written is using for use with VScode.
+However, they are not restricted to it only.
+If you don't have it installed.
 Here is how you go about installing it.

 Visit [https://code.visualstudio.com/](https://code.visualstudio.com/) and click download.
 After it downloads, click on it and go through the install proccess.

 Once you install, you should see this open up

 ![Image](vsstartup.png)